eonm-abes/ncda/README.md

 ## Motivation

-This project is primerly a learning project.
+This project is primarily a learning project.
 It has been inspired by the [ark-tools](https://github.com/BertrandCaron/ark-tools) project made by Bertrand Carron ([@BertrandCaron](https://github.com/BertrandCaron)).

 This project is an attempt to build a full featured Rust app from A to Z with few goals in mind: